Loader gif

 • The cost of breaking a lease at the old home

-• Costs of selling the old home or buying a new one, including closing costs, mortgage fees, and points
+• Costs of selling the old home or buying a new one, including closing costs, fees, and points

 • Loss on the sale of the old home